link-does-mods/cowsay_startup_script/README.md

 ```
 ### Editing the Script
 ---
-You can add your own messages as well by adding more lines to the cowsay_startup_script.sh file.
+You can add your own messages as well by adding more lines to the cowsay_msgs.sh file.
 It shouldn't be too hard to do.